Filled and Reinforced Thermoplastics (FRTP)

 - Particle shape: a small aspect ratio such as of glass beads, CaCO3 or BaSO4 usually improves the modulus of elasticity, while particles with a large aspect ratio, such as talcum or wollastonite, tend to improve tensile and tear strength as well as the modulus of elasticity.

 - Particle size distribution affects how well the fillers are worked in.
-Important here are the Van-der-Waals cohesion forces between particles more than 1 μm in size, and the dispersive shear forces exerted by the Buss Kneader on particles less than 10 μm diameter.
+Important here are the Van-der-Waals cohesion forces between particles more than 1 μm in size, and the dispersive shear forces exerted by the BUSS Kneader within the FRTP compounding system on particles less than 10 μm diameter.

 - Surface area of the fillers: the number of potential cohesion points between fillers and polymer chains depends on the specific surface area (m²/g) of the fillers.
 The larger the fillers surface area, the more cohesion points and the stronger the material (rigidity, tensile strength, tear and impact strength).
 The surface gloss is also better.